chapel-lang/chapel/doc/rst/language/spec/procedures.rst

    tuples.

- * The ``in`` and ``const in`` intents pass by value and are important for transferring a value in to a routine, for example, when storing a value into a data structure.
+ * The ``in`` and ``const in`` intents pass by value and are important for transferring a value in to a function, for example, when storing a value into a data structure.
 Using these intents for that use case can help to avoid unnecesary copies.

  * The ``ref`` and ``const ref`` intents pass by reference.
-The ``ref`` intent allows modifications of the referred-to value within the routine and can be important when the routine is intended to mutate something.
-While ``const ref`` does not allow the routine itself to modify the referred-to value, it allows aliasing updates to that value, unlike the ``const`` or default intent.
+The ``ref`` intent allows modifications of the referred-to value within the function and can be important when the function is intended to mutate something.
+While ``const ref`` does not allow the function itself to modify the referred-to value, it allows aliasing updates to that value, unlike the ``const`` or default intent.

- * The ``out`` intent moves a value out of the routine.
+ * The ``out`` intent moves a value out of the function.
 The ``inout`` intent is a combination of ``in`` and ``out``.

 .. _Summary_of_Intents: